zaidk2021/ES-PASSWORD-AUTHENTICATION-PROJECT/README.md

 Print weak password

 4.Password Hashing
-Hashing is also used with a secret key
+Hashing is also used with a secret key by a ascii value to the password

 5.Password Access Control using Timer
 Access control btw tries is controlled using timer